Kenny-Hui/HK_ATS/README.md

 dsdtimerexceeded = 224
 dsdtimerbrake = 219

-; Format: beaconi/speedlimit = PluginIndex, SoundIndex
 [beacon]
+; Format: beaconi/speedlimit = Pluginstates
-speedlimit = 12
+speedlimit = 18

+; Format: beaconi = Pluginstates,SoundIndex
 beacon13 = 99,222

 [misc]
-; The Pluginstates to display how many meters the train travelled, will reset on jump stations ; Adding an comma specifies the nth digit of meters, up to 6 digit ; e.g. travelmeterpanel = 2,223 Means Pluginstates 223 will display the 2nd digit of the total meters
+; The pluginstates to display how many meters the train travelled, will reset on jump stations ; Adding a comma specifies the nth digit of meters, up to 6 digit ; e.g. travelmeterpanel = 2,223 means pluginstates 223 will display the 2nd digit of the total meters

+travelmeterpanel = 1,244
-travelmeterpanel = 0
+travelmeterpanel = 2,245

-; PluginStates to display what the camera mode currently is ; 0 = Interior (2D Cab), F1
+; Pluginstates to display what the camera mode currently is ; The returned value is:
+; 0 = Interior (2D Cab), F1
 ; 1 = Interior (Look Ahead), F1
 ; 2 = Exterior, F2